-Private Mortgage Insurance (PMI) Calculator 2021CASAPLORERTrusted and Transparent
+Private Mortgage Insurance (PMI) Calculator 2021CASAPLORERTrusted & Transparent

 What is Private Mortgage Insurance (PMI)?

 Private mortgage insurance, also known as PMI, is a form of mortgage insurance for conventional home loans to protect the lender in case the borrower cannot make their mortgage payments and defaults.
 Mortgage insurance ensures lenders can recover some of their lost investment and allows more individuals to become homeowners by reducing the risk for lenders.